ronniejortiz/ronniejortiz/README.md

 📕 Another of my favorite hobbies is reading!
 I read a lot of business books and biographies.
 If you have any recommendations, let me know!
 Right now, I'm reading "Code: The Hidden Language of Computer Hardware and Software" by Charles Petzold.

 ## Acheivements 🏅
-- MBA Candidate, 2024 (University of Notre Dame)
+- MBA, 2024 (University of Notre Dame)
 - B.S.
 Accounting and Finance, 2022 (Marquette University)
 - Python Certificate (Mimo)
 - SQL Certificate (Mimo)